 While property data reports can be purchased through the site for additional information not readily available, the site provides free access to environmental records and links to county assessors’ offices with online records.

 A part of the NETROnline.com network, Historic Aerials contains the largest database of U.S. historic aerial imagery.
 An aerial image of your home from 50 years ago or more can offer some interesting context about your property or show you what once stood where your house is now.
+Viewing the images online is free, while downloads start at $3, and a printed photo starts at $60 with delivery included.

 “It’s a virtual time machine,” Perry says.
 “It enables the user to put in their location and see what it looks like not only today from a bird’s-eye view, but going back in time — in some instances to the 1920s and the 30s … you can look at different decades and see what existed on your property.”